 In recent years, it seems that the documentary format of film has become a popular way to document varying aspects of the musical realm.

-If you’re like me then you absolutely love a good music doc, sometimes even better than you might like the particular band that it is about, ha!
-I don’t think this will be the case when the the Death By Digital filmmakers premiere their new documentary on grindcore metal, “Slave To The Grind“, April 21 at the Calgary Underground Film Festival.
+If you’re like me, then you absolutely love a good music doc, sometimes even better than you might like the particular band that it is about, ha!
+I don’t think this will be the case when the Death By Digital filmmakers premiere their new documentary on grindcore metal, ‘Slave To The Grind‘, on April 21 at the Calgary Underground Film Festival.